DeplanckeLab/Live-seq/README.md

 ## Pipeline
 This repository contains the pipeline to be able to reproduce all figures of the paper.
-1. Preprocessing: Create a Seurat object from the count matrix generated after Live-seq sequencing.
+**1. Preprocessing:** Create a Seurat object from the count matrix generated after Live-seq sequencing.
 Some basic single-cell QCs.
 2.